qthequartermasterman/fallout-houston-campaign/docs/Background/geography/neighborhoods.md

 - The Barons have set up a clandestine research facility within the Energy Corridor, where they explore new ways to harness energy and investigate the connection between their pre-war predecessors and the Enclave.

+- <geotag
+  latitude=29.78475344563217
+  longitude=-95.63607055649126
+  icon="DRILL"
+  name="Helios Tower"
+/> is the headquarters of Phoenix Energy, Leonard Petrovich's Energy Company, as well as the _de facto_ headquarters of the Oil Barons organization, given that Leonard Petrovich's personal office sits in the building.

 ## Uptown Houston

 <geotag